jsadsad/HaulAway/README.md

 1. User Auth

-We implemented a User Authentication system to access the job form and display the respective job in an index.
+The HaulAway team implemented a User Authentication system to access the job form and display the respective job in an index.
 Users are required to upload a profile picture that stores into our AWS S3 bucket.

 ![User Auth](production_img/HA_user_auth.png)